 When a young boy is trapped in a cave-in, the locals think the Sioux took him in retribution when Cheyenne's Sioux friend is found with the boy's horse.
 Cheyenne must prove the truth but a hardcore sheriff doesn't believe him.

 Kenny is out riding when he spots a wild rabbit.
 He chases it into an abandoned mine and there's a cave in.
-The sheriff's posse looks for him and instead finds a Sioux Indian, Char, leading his horse.
+Cheyenne and his Sioux friend Char riding by split up as Char returns to his village and Cheyenne heads to Gainesville.
+A posse spots Cheyenne who tells them he has not seen the boy.
+The sheriff's posse then finds Char leading the boy's horse.
 Their prejudices and his answers don't add up so he is arrested.
-In town he is spotted by his friend Cheyenne who goes to the jail to vouch for his friend.
+The sheriff was forced to shoot and kill the drunken son of the local Sioux Chief Sleeping Bear and Char's brother a day or two earlier.
+In town Char is spotted by his friend Cheyenne who goes to the jail to vouch for his friend.
 The sheriff doesn't buy his story and locks Char up.
 Meanwhile the boy's hysterical mother has to be calmed as well as the restless townspeople.
 Elsewhere, the local saloon owner Peg shows an interest in Kenny's disappearance.
 She soon comes between the town, the Sioux and Cheyenne as the secret she tells him threatens to tear everyone apart.
 Written by